-In addition to structure fires, wildland fires and medical aid, the department trains for and responds to a variety of other emergencies, such as; traffic accidents, hazardous materials incidents, weather incidents, and water incidents.
-Our department is staffed by two full-time firefighters and many paid call volunteer firefighters.
+In addition to structure fires, wildland fires and medical aids, the department trains for and responds to a variety of other emergencies, such as; traffic accidents, hazardous materials incidents, weather incidents, and water incidents.
+Our department is staffed by three full-time firefighters and many paid call volunteer firefighters.

 The department is proud to participate in the California Master Mutual Aid Agreement.
 This means the Peardale Chicago Park Fire personnel will respond to emergencies throughout the state of California when requested.
 Peardale-Chicago Park Fire Protection District also sends mutual aid to surrounding fire departments as the need arises.